moosthuizen42/NVP_Electronic_Controller/README.md

 This design is free for anyone to use without restriction or acknowledgement.
 The authors request that any additional design work on the basis of this controller is open-sourced as well.

-## Controller vs. Monitor configurations
+## Monitor-only vs. Monitor and control

 This design can be configured in two different ways: